eveasian88/advanced-JS-word-constructor-game/README.md

 # advanced-JS-word-constructor-game

-##This is a Node.js CLI word guessing game built using JavaScript object constructor/classes.
+This is a Node.js CLI word guessing game built using JavaScript object constructor/classes.

-The game starts with a random word selected from the word bank.
+## The game starts with a random word selected from the word bank.

-• The word is displayed with an underscore representing each letter
+- the word is displayed with an underscore representing each letter

-The player is prompted for a number of eight guesses
+## The player is prompted for a number of eight guesses

-• If the player guesses correctly, the letter is revealed
+- if the player guesses correctly, the letter is revealed
-• If the player guesses incorrectly, the failed attemps will be reduced by one
+- if the player guesses incorrectly, failed attemps is reduced by one
-• The player can only guess a letter once
+- the player can only guess a letter once

-When the player failed attempts reaches zero
+## When the player failed attempts reaches zero

-• the game is over
+- the game is over and
-• the player gets a new word to guess
+- the player gets a new word to guess

-When the player guesses the word correctly
+## When the player guesses the word correctly

-• the player wins
+- the player wins
+- the answer is displayed
+- the player can choose to guess a new word

-##See Demo Here
+## See Demo Here

 ![CLI word Game](images/Cli-Game.gif "CLI Word Game")